 You know the feeling.
 You’ve set your New Year’s resolution to read through the Bible in one year and you’ve already hit the first of many road blocks.
 You’re tired, discouraged, and yet still excited to open up your Bible to get some biblical caffeine to jumpstart your day.
+Other than the Bible, there are multiple theology online courses than can feed you some knowledge.

 But then your heart sinks.